César Mange de Hauke: Early life

-Later, in order to train himself in art, he attended the Drawing Room of the British Museum, an institution to which he bequeathed, after his death, sixteen pieces from his collection of graphic arts.
+Later, to train himself in art, he attended the Drawing Room of the British Museum, an institution to which he bequeathed, after his death, sixteen pieces from his collection of graphic arts.

 Back in France, he got closer to artistic circles, in particular decorators.
 He was close to Paul Poiret's sister, Nicole Groult.
 He is interested in the work of Jean Dunand, Pierre-Émile Legrain, André Mare, Maurice Marinot, Jacques-Émile Ruhlmann.

 Art dealing partnerships

 In 1926 he arrived in the USA worked for Jacques Seligmann & Co., Inc., as a sales representative.
 Seligmann financed a subsidiary company for him, initially called International Contemporary Art Company, Inc and later changed to Hauke & Co., Inc. Hauke was the director.
 The company sold mainly in the United States artworks that were acquired in Paris and London.
 In 1930 De Hauke & Co., Inc., became Modern Paintings, Inc, and in 1931 De Hauke resigned and returned to Paris.

 The gallery De Hauke & Co. became known to the American public, through its exhibitions, Pierre Bonnard (1928), Jacques Mauny (1930), Modigliani (1929), Odilon Redon (1928), Ker-Xavier Roussel, Edouard Vuillard, the movement cubist (1930).
 The works were sometimes acquired in association with other dealers, such as Roland Balaÿ, Étienne Bignou, Paul Brame, Valentine Dudensing, Knoedler, Pierre Matisse, Alex Reid & Lefèvre, etc.

 In 1941 de Hauke established a partnership with Paul Brame.